A Two-stage Transformer Framework for Temporal Localization of Distracted Driver Behaviors: Related Works

 \subsection{Driver Behavior Recognition}

-Driver behavior recognition is a critical component of intelligent transportation systems and advanced driver assistance systems (ADAS).
-Surveys such as \cite{bouhsissin2023driver, fu2024advancements} summarize a wide range of approaches for detecting distraction, fatigue, and unsafe behaviors from in-cabin sensing modalities.

-Foundational work by Hurts et al. \cite{hurts2011distracted} analyzes the mechanisms and measurement of driver distraction from a human factors perspective, motivating the development of automatic monitoring systems.
-Early deep learning–based methods, such as the CNN ensemble of Eraqi et al. \cite{eraqi2019driver} and the genetic algorithm–based ensemble proposed by Kumar et al. \cite{kumar2021computer}, focus on image-level or short-clip classification of driver states.
-While effective for detecting coarse categories of distraction, these models do not perform temporal localization and often fail to capture extended or subtle behaviors.
+Driver behavior recognition is essential for advanced driver assistance systems (ADAS) \cite{bouhsissin2023driver, fu2024advancements}.
+Grounded in human factors research \cite{hurts2011distracted}, early deep learning approaches leveraged CNN ensembles \cite{eraqi2019driver} or genetic algorithms \cite{kumar2021computer} for image- or short-clip state classification.
+While effective for coarse distraction detection, these methods fail to capture extended, subtle, or continuous temporal behaviors.

-Multimodal datasets such as the Multimodal Driver Monitoring Database (MDMD) \cite{jha2021multimodal} provide additional signals including IMU, CAN bus, audio, and gaze, enabling richer analysis of driver attention.
-However, multimodal systems are more expensive and difficult to deploy at scale, particularly in real-world fleets or consumer vehicles.
-In contrast, the AI City Challenge Track 3 dataset \cite{wang20248th} and our self-collected dataset operate in a video-only setting using synchronized in-cabin cameras, which better reflects practical deployment constraints.
+While multimodal datasets like MDMD \cite{jha2021multimodal} incorporate IMU, CAN bus, and biometric signals, such systems are costly and complex to deploy at scale.
+Conversely, the AI City Challenge Track 3 dataset \cite{wang20248th} and our self-collected dataset operate under a video-only paradigm using synchronized in-cabin cameras.
+Aligning with this practical constraint, our framework pairs a distilled VideoMAE backbone with an AMA-driven transformer to deliver high-throughput, computationally efficient temporal localization for offline naturalistic driving video analysis.

-Our work aligns with this video-only paradigm and focuses on modeling fine-grained, naturalistic driver behaviors using efficient transformer-based temporal action localization.